eryk260/2sixty/adr/adr-0009-iac-framework-2019-01-30.md

 - Projects - providing a UI (for the user) and back-end work flow to request, approve and provision projects in GCP in the new sixty-hyperspace model.

+Note: There is a requirement that GitHub management needs to account for keeping 2sixty's repositories under IaC while allowing Essence's repositories to be managed under the current regime of individual repository administrators.

 ## Consequences

 With an IaC framework in place: